argentsea/docfx/tutorials/Sharding/shardsets.md

 This method also supports running a *Batch*, which is a set of statements which run within the same transaction.
 Batches on ShardSets do not return results, but batches on databases or shard instances can.

-#### *LookupAsync*
+#### *ReturnValueAsync*

-Executes a query and returns the value (string, number, etc.) of either the return result or (single) output parameter.
-This method useful to fetch a single value from the shard rather than an entire record.
-This method is also available on individual shards, but not on the entire ShardSet.
+Executes a query and returns the value (string, number, etc.) of either the return result, output parameter, or first-row column.
+The result can also be a ShardKey or ShardChild.

+This method might be useful to lookup a single value from the shard rather than an entire record.
+Its principle and essential role, however, is to enable the return of inserted keys when identity columns are used.

+This method is available on individual shards, but not across the ShardSet.

 #### *ListAsync*